Published on: 12 March 2013 | Last updated: 7 January 2020

 Resources for tour planning

-Terre di Siena in bici (it/en) is one of the more useful sites aimed at cycle tourists.
-It includes information about 52 day rides with route descriptions in English with maps (although these aren't the best I've seen).
+terresiena.it (it/en) is one of the more useful sites aimed at cycle tourists, although I’m not sure whether it has been updated recently.
+It includes information about 52 day rides with route descriptions and maps.
 You can of course pick and mix the day rides if you are planning a longer tour.
-Update: the site was recently reorganised and the English-language versions seem to have got mislaid in the process.

 There is a very useful brochure which is available in tourist offices and you can also download it (you need to open the Flash version and then download the pdf file).
 There’s also a section with accommodation listings and a list of bike shops.